jina-ai/examples/multires-lyrics-search/README.md

 Now you can open `http://0.0.0.0:8000/` in your browser and you should see a web interface.
 See the next section to understand your results.

 # Using the search interface and understanding your results
 Let's begin by starting with a simple one-sentence query.
 For example, if you add the sentence 'I am very happy today; you should see a similar result.
 Each of these boxes you see on the right-hand side is a song in your dataset.
 Each highlighted sentence is a 'match.'
-A match is a similar sentence, determined by how parallel two vectors are in embedding space.
+A match is a similar sentence, determined by how close two vectors are in embedding space.
 If you don't understand the concept of embedding spaces, we suggest you check out this guide [here](https://towardsdatascience.com/neural-network-embeddings-explained-4d028e6f0526) and then return to this example after.

 <img width="300" alt="Screenshot 2021-04-30 at 11 56 08" src="https://user-images.githubusercontent.com/59612379/116891772-67cf2080-ac2f-11eb-9fc6-faaaa30e70bb.png">